itchyny/rexdep/README.md

 # rexdep [![Travis Build Status](https://travis-ci.org/itchyny/rexdep.svg?branch=master)](https://travis-ci.org/itchyny/rexdep) [![Latest Version](https://img.shields.io/github/release/itchyny/rexdep.svg)](https://github.com/itchyny/rexdep/releases)
 ### Roughly extract dependency from source code
-The rexdep command is a tool for extracting dependency relation from a set of source codes.
+The rexdep command is a tool for extracting dependency relation from software.

-When we see a large project, we sometimes want to understand the code base intuitively.
+When we see a large project, we sometimes want to understand the code structure intuitively.
 We sometimes join a project at work, the project has lots of source code.
 We sometimes want to make pull requests to famous OSS software, but the software is too large.
-How can we understand the file structure of a huge project without reading through the source codes?
+How can we understand the file structure of a huge project without reading through the software?

 It is a good solution to check the module dependency relations among the software.
 A module in a software depends on other modules in that software.